Have you ever picked up your health insurance coverage manual and read it cover to cover?

 Start by estimating your costs for critical expenses, like food, utilities, car loans, mortgage payment, and more.
 Don't include the things you might eliminate if you were to lose your job.

 You may determine that three to six months' worth of expenses might not be enough, however.
-For example, if you find yourself in a recession (when unemployment is higher, and you're in an industry where layoffs happen more, such as construction), if you don't have steady income (such as when you're a full-time freelancer).
+For example, if you find yourself in a recession (when unemployment is higher, and you're in an industry where layoffs happen more, such as construction), if you don't have a steady income (such as when you're a full-time freelancer).

 Just make sure you use your emergency fund for a true emergency.
 For example, plastic surgery might not really qualify as a true emergency (compared to needing groceries when you lose your job, anyway).

 Over one in four of today's 20-year-olds will become sidelined by a disability before reaching age 67, according to the Social Security Administration.
 That's just one of the reasons why owning a personal disability income insurance is key to filling the gaps in your health insurance coverage.